 Because, really, these politicians are mostly selfish bastards.

-Ayo Sogunro is the author of The Wonderful Life of Senator Boniface and other Sorry Tales.
-A lawyer by profession, he also indulges in quasi socio-legal philosophy on this blog.
-You may interact with him on Twitter via @ayosogunro.
+Ayo Sogunro is the author of Everything in Nigeria is Going to Kill You.
+A lawyer by profession, he also indulges in socio-legal philosophy on this blog.
+Interact with him on Twitter via @ayosogunro.